14 Healthy Habits to Fight Depression

 One good habit to form is the ability to use the ‘box breathing’ technique when we notice we are starting to get stressed.
 This means breathing in, pausing, breathing out, pausing, and repeating until we feel more in control, all to the count of 1, 2, 3, 4 for each step.

-These skills, and similar breathing exercises, are used by top athletes and even US Navy SEALS.
+These are similar breathing exercises that are used by top athletes and even Navy SEALS.

 – Mark Divine, former US Navy SEALs Commander, NYT bestselling author of The Way of the SEAL and founder of SEALFIT (Forbes)